ViktorKW/quiz_bro_bot/README.md

 2. Install the required dependencies using `npm install`.
 3. Set up a Telegram bot and obtain the bot token.
 4. Configure the bot token in the project (use the solution described above)
-5. Run the bot using `npm start` or your preferred method.
+5. Run the bot using `npm run dev`.
-6. Start interacting with the bot by sending commands in your Telegram chat.
+6. Start quizzing through 🏄‍♂️

 ## License